Amitaarav/exchange-app/README.md

 3. Trade data is stored in **MongoDB**, while historical data is managed in **PostgreSQL/TimescaleDB**.
 4. The frontend provides a **real-time trading dashboard** with price charts and trade history.

-## Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue if you have any improvements or feature requests.

-## License
-This project is licensed under the **MIT License**.

 ---
 📈 **Built for high-speed trading with low-latency execution!** 🚀